Privacy Is Now Suspicious Behavior

-Chapter Zero.
-Frankfurt & Budapest.
+Chapter Zero β Frankfurt & Budapest

 Sci-fi, near-future fiction, and carbon-and-silicon worldbuilding from the frontier.